 Holi in English generally means the festival of colours, the festival of love, or the festival of spring.
 The first evening is called Holika Dahan or Chhoti Holi, and the day after that is known as Rangwali Holi, Phagwah, Dhulandi, or Dhuleti.

-The festival is celebrated for over 24 hours, starting from the evening of Purnima or Full Moon, that falls in the Hindu month of Phalguna, according to the Vikram Samvat Calendar.
+The festival is celebrated for over 24 hours, starting from the evening of Purnima or Full Moon, which falls in the Hindu month of Phalguna, according to the Vikram Samvat Calendar.

 As per the English calendar, Holi falls during the mid of March of every year.